Overall, Vermont has the most criminal searches, and Minneapolis is the city with the most.

 While some thieves target personal property, other criminals are busy stealing personal information.
 Let’s explore search volume data related to cybercrime, identity theft, and other major infractions.

-Among other crimes, the most prevalent search query was “how to launder money,” with 5,634 searches per 100,000 residents conducted within the past 12 months.
+Among other crimes, the most prevalent search query was “how to launder money.”
 This figure raises concerns about the prevalence of money laundering in America.
 The high search volume indicates a need for educational resources to promote awareness and combat this criminal behavior.

-On a more individual level, “how to pickpocket” was searched at a rate of 4,340 per 100,000 residents, and “how to shoplift” was searched 4,245 times.
-The top states for such searches were Vermont, Alaska, and Wyoming, and the top cities were Minneapolis, Sacramento, and Raleigh, NC.
+On a more individual level, “how to pickpocket” was the second most searched query and the most searched in Hawaii.
+Similarly “how to shoplift” made it to fourth on the list, but it topped the searches in Rhode Island.
 These figures demonstrate the need for preventive measures to protect individuals and retail stores from falling victim to such crimes.

 Some of the most prevalent crimes in the country right now are virtual in nature, with cybercrimes attacking individuals, major corporations, and governments alike.
-In terms of cybercrime-related searches, Maine and Alaska topped the list among states, while Miami and Las Vegas demonstrated the highest search volumes among cities.
+In terms of cybercrime-related searches, Rhode Island and Delaware topped the list among states, while Miami and Atlanta demonstrated the highest search volumes among cities.

-Alaska and Nevada recorded the most identity theft-related searches among states, with Las Vegas and Atlanta taking the top spot among cities.
+Nevada and Hawaii recorded the most identity theft-related searches among states, with Atlanta and Las Vegas taking the top spot among cities.
 These findings emphasize the need for enhanced cybersecurity measures and public education to combat online fraud and protect sensitive information and individual identities.

 Searching for help